 The Enterprise Edition is licensed by number of simultaneous sessions.
-It is used when deploying serverside applications developed using the Glink Professional Edition Glink.GlinkAPI COM+ component in your ASP or ASP.NET environment.
+It is used when deploying server-side applications developed using the Glink Professional Edition Glink.GlinkAPI COM+ component in your ASP or ASP.NET environment.
 There are two packages, Glink Enterprise Edition, and Glink Open Enterprise Edition, with emulations as described above for the Professional Edition.

-Glink Enterprise Edition includes GlinkWeb, which web-enables legacy applications, making them available to end-users having only a standard browser installed on the desktop.
-GlinkWeb requires no changes to the legacy applications, and no installation of workstation software other than the browser.
 The Enterprise Edition also includes web-controlled workstation mode, allowing you to run Glink on your workstations, installed by, and under control of, a web server.